| Title: | Conduct Sensitivity Analysis with Continuous Exposures and Binary or Continuous Outcomes |

 the average of the outcomes with dose z above threshold c minus the average of the outcomes with dose z below the threshold c.

-extract_threshold_effect_function(threshold = 0)
+extract_threshold_effect_function(threshold = 0)extract_threshold_effect_function(threshold = 0)

 threshold |